eshita19/spring-boot/README.md

  - **Annotations**:
    1. `@EnableAutoConfiguration`: Tells Spring Boot to “guess” how you want to configure Spring, based on the jar dependencies that you have added.
-   2. `@SpringBootApplication`: Combination of `@Combination`, `@component-scan` & `@EnableAutoConfiguration`.
+   2. `@SpringBootApplication`: Combination of `@Configuration`, `@component-scan` & `@EnableAutoConfiguration`.
 The Root class should be placed at the root package of application.
 Other classes should be placed in sub packages.
         - Disbale particular existing config:  @SpringBootApplication(exclude={DataSourceAutoConfiguration.class})
    3. `@RestController`: Combination of `@controller` and `@ResponseBody`.
    4. `@RequestMapping`: For mapping rest endpoints.